 Default Printed Invoice – Awaiting Your Customization

 Our creative services customers seem to come up with stunning invoices even in this more primitive design environment, but we know that you are used to making design tradeoffs skillfully.
-The user manual details instructions for how to create two invoice layouts – one that is plain (for you to print onto your gorgeous letterhead) and one that contains all the graphics and text needed to print or save to file (as PDF).
+The user manual details instructions for how to create two invoice layouts – one that is plain (for you to print onto your gorgeous letterhead) and one that contains all the graphics and text needed to save to file (as PDF).
 Simply attach the PDF to an email and send it to your client.
 Producing great looking invoices that can be sent with no delay means that you are likely to be paid more quickly.

-The PDF invoice layout contains two container fields, one for a logo and the other for an address block, also a graphic.
-The graphics can be inserted in browse mode, meaning that non-graphics people (the ones usually doing the billing) can insert these with minimal help from a designer and it only needs to be done once (unless the logo or contact information changes).Invoices: sample of PDF printout showing placeholders for your graphics
+Although it isn’t like to match your stationery, Studio Manager includes a PDF invoice layout with two container fields, one for a logo and the other for an address block, also a graphic.
+For this invoice, graphics can be inserted in browse mode, meaning that non-graphics people (the ones usually doing the billing) can insert these with minimal help from a designer and it only needs to be done once (unless the logo or contact information changes).

-Here’s the tab in Invoices (on the More Info tab) where the graphics are inserted.Invoice Graphics subtab – quick and simple way to personalize
+Here’s the tab in Invoices (on the More Info tab) where the graphics are inserted.